wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 	They extend the applicability and functionality of functions by enabling operations over different domains and codomains.
 		Transformations map elements from one space to another, thus extending the function's applicability beyond its original scope.
 ### Transformations are Defined as Extensions within the Extended Structure of [[Abstract Mathematical Spaces#Inheritance and Extension in the Context of Structured Spaces|Higher-Level Space]]
-transformations are often defined as extensions within higher-level spaces, in the sense that they map elements from one space to another, potentially adding dimensions or altering the structure.
+Transformations are often defined as extensions within higher-level spaces, in the sense that they map elements from one space to another, potentially adding dimensions or altering the structure.
 	This process of mapping can extend the functionality and applicability of the original space

 Higher-level spaces incorporate additional dimensions, elements, or properties compared to lower-level spaces.